xorblo-doitus/BBCodeEdit/addons/bbcode_edit.editor/README.md

   - [x] ~~striketrough~~ (`alt + C`, but if you had unbind `alt + S` from `open shader editor`, it will be `alt + S`)
   - [x] <u>underline</u> (`alt + U`)
   - [ ] Wrap in any tag?
-- [ ] Add an external code edit in the editor to write bbcode, because completion inside strings is a nightmare due to builtin behaviors
+- [ ] Add an external CodeEdit in the editor to write bbcode, because completion inside strings is a nightmare due to builtin behaviors.[^editor_only]

 ## Intallation

 Download only `res://addons/bbcode_edit.editor`.

+To edit shortcuts, first restart the editor, then modify them, and restart the editor so that Godot updates the input map.

+You can also exclude `*.editor/*` or `bbcode_edit.editor/` from your export presets, because this addon is (for now) editor only.

 ## Godot version